 Grab your fascinator, clot the cream, and set your alarm clock – there’s a royal wedding on the horizon!
 Celebrity weddings are always fodder for rumors and gossip, and Prince Harry and Meghan Markle’s upcoming nuptials are no exception.
 One popular standard heading is some version of “Meghan Markle Not Expected to Sign a Prenuptial Agreement.”

 If it is indeed the case, it’s not a big surprise that Meghan didn’t sign a prenup.
 Though prenups are de rigueur for celebrities on this side of the pond — and a growing number of people in Connecticut – prenups are relatively new in the UK.
 Not having a prenup is standard practice for the royal family.
 Prince William and Kate Middleton didn’t enter into one either.

 For royal couples, the decision might make sense because much of their property is inherited and, according to Business Insider, therefore not subject to division in a UK divorce.

 Prenups do make sense for many non-royal modern couples.
-In Connecticut, prenups have been recognized longer than in England, and when done properly are typically upheld.
+In Connecticut, prenups have been recognized longer than in England, and when done properly, they are typically upheld.
 Prenuptial agreements can be a flexible and accommodating way to determine the division of assets and property should a marriage come to an end.
 They can dictate who owns the marital home and who holds financial responsibilities.
-Unlike what we have learned about prenups in England, they can even address intentions with regard to inheritance.
+Unlike what we have learned about prenups in England, they can even address intentions regarding inheritance.

 Preparing for the worst doesn’t mean the worst will happen.
-Prenups allow a Connecticut couple to determine together, when they are most in-step with one another, what they think is fair and what the ideal outcome would look like, should the marriage end.
-A prenuptial agreement doesn’t mean that the couple is lacking trust or commitment.
+Prenups allow a Connecticut couple to determine together, when they are most in step with one another, what they think is fair and what the ideal outcome would look like, should the marriage end.
+A prenuptial agreement doesn’t mean the couple lacks trust or commitment.
 Conversely, honest and thoughtful discussions (like those that go into building this type of agreement) can help create clear pathways for communication and lead to a stronger marriage.